PedroRASB/ISNet/README.md

 ## Faster ISNet Creation Examples

+These examples show how to create an ISNet.
+The ISNet has multiple versions.
+As a starting point, we would the Selective ISNet, which almost matches the accuracy of the original ISNet, but trains faster.
+The code below starts a Pytorch Lightning network, which can be trained and tested using the standard Pytorch Lightning methods (see RunISNetFlex.py).
+Below, we use a DenseNet121 classifier as the ISNet, but you can train any architecture with the ISNet training methodology.
+Just avoid in-place operations and do not re-utilize ReLU layers across the network.
+I.e., define each ReLU operation as an individual PyTorch torch.nn.ReLU().
+Then, the code below can automatically convert your architecture into an ISNet!

 #### LRP-Flex-based ISNets: An easy and fast way to make classifiers ignore backgrounds (Faster ISNet Paper)

 <details>